InformaticsMatters/trigger-awx/README.md

   normally execute based on a new fixed tag, like `stable` or `latest`
 - `trigger-awx-tag` is used to provide a Job Template tag variable and value so that Jobs can be run to deploy an image based on a specific tag.

+>   Remember that Job Templates that you expect to run on AWX must be
+    executable by the user you provide.

 ## Use in .travis.yml
 To make a Travis build trigger a Job Template on an AWX server, do two things: